mahmoudelhussain/session_3/README.md

 From order
 Where order_date = '2024-08-01';

 ## Write an SQL query to generate a monthly report of the top-selling products in a given month.

+  select od.order_detail_id, od.order_id , od.product_id , p.name , quantity , unit_price , total_amount
+  from order_details od
+  join product p on od.product_id = p.product_id
+  join java_mentorship.order o on o.order_id = od.order_id
+  where month(o.order_date ) = 8
+  order by quantity desc;

 ## Write a SQL query to retrieve a list of customers who have placed orders totaling more than $500 in the past month.
 Include customer names and their total order amounts.
 [Complex query].